 Check all the information on your CAS to confirm it is correct.
 In particular, please ensure that your passport number is for the passport you will use to travel to the UK.

-If any details are incorrect, please let us know as soon as possible by emailing firstname.lastname@example.org, unless you are a postgraduate research student, in which case, please email email@example.com.
+If any details are incorrect, please let us know as soon as possible by emailing the CAS enquiries team at email@example.com, unless you are a postgraduate research student, in which case, please email the Postgraduate Research Admissions team at firstname.lastname@example.org.

 Any tuition fees (including fee deposits) that you have paid prior to the CAS being issued will be shown on the CAS you receive.
 If you make any further payments towards your tuition fees before using your CAS to apply for a visa, we will email you an updated CAS summary automatically once the payment has been processed – you do not need to contact us to request this and your CAS number will not change.
 If you do not receive an updated CAS before you apply for your visa you can submit receipts for your payments with your visa application.